 Tools to Record Videos at UIS

 Kaltura is the screen recording tool and video streaming platform for UIS.
-UIS Information Technology Services provides a number of resources for how to record videos.
+Learn more about Kaltura (My Media in Canvas).

 All videos must have accurate captions.
 Though machine captions are added to your videos automatically, those captions should be reviewed for accuracy.
 Learn about video accessibility.
 COLRS employs students on our Digital Accessibility Remediation Team to assist with faculty with captioning.
 Please contact us to have your videos and other documents remediated.

 Tips to Record High Quality Videos